AWikia/SkinEvelution/docs/Overview.md

 - 2.8.0 = Codenamed Yttrium = Introduced in Evelution 43.0.0 - Introduces custom acryllic transparency along with a new Luna Theming System (Compatible with earlier Servelution Clients)
 - 3.0.0 = Codenamed Zirconium = Introduced in Evelution 46.0.0 - Introduces Custom Primary font for each theme and CPE Language 2.0
 - 3.1.0 = Codenamed Niobium = Introduced in Evelution 51.0.0 - Introduces background image filters
+- 3.2.0 = Codenamed Molybdenum = Introduced in Evelution 53.0.0 - Introduces Mica (Low-Level Acryllic)

 ### The Luna Theming System
 Evelution comes with its own theming system, the Luna theming.
+It consists of three elements, the Luna Lovit, the Luna Levit and the Luna Lavccent:
+- Luna Lovit conists of elements below it blurred for legibility of text.
-It consists of Two elements, the Luna Lovit and the Luna Lavccent.
-Luna Lovit conists of elements below it blurred for legibility of text.
-Luna Lavccent is an additional color that will replace the Neutral Color when enabled.
+- Luna Levit conists of an opaque material that includes the background container elements (Bg color, Gradient Overlay and Background Image) below the content blurred for legibility of text.
+- Luna Lavccent is an additional color that will replace the Neutral Color when enabled.

 Luna Lovit will display as a fallback Solid Color when:
 - Running a visual style other than Standard
 - System's Reduced transparcney is enabled
+- App workspace is not focused
 - App runs on a low-end skin (i.e. Tunic) or under Ivilution
 - App runs on a browser without support of ``backdrop-filter``

+Luna Levit will display as a fallback Solid Color when:
+- Running a visual style other than Standard
+- System's Reduced transparcney is enabled
+- App workspace is not focused or runs fullscreen
+- App runs on a low-end skin (i.e. Tunic) or under Ivilution
+- App runs on a browser without support of ``element()``
+- App runs on a Servelution version lower than 3.2.0

 Luna Lavccent will display as a fallback neutral color (Canvas Secondary Color) when:
 - App-wide Accented Mode is disabled (And is the default ones)